mckson/pokemons/README.md

 # brief code walk-through
 Application was implemented with help of ReactJS.
 Application structure:
   ## public folder
   in public folder you could find index.html that defines markup of the application, and other files, logos etc.

   ## src folder
+  in src there is main logic of application and styles are located

+  index.js - entry point of the application index.css - styles for application components
+  src - contains folder components, where all components of application are located:
+  1.